scott-buchanan/trakt-vue-ts/README.md

 - Mobile support (this will be ongoing as things change)

 ## Upcoming features
-- TV Show seasons section, list episodes per season with details, watched status, ability to rate, set watched etc.
 - Write reviews
-- Rate episode/show/movie will also push to TMDB
+- Rate episode/show/movie will also push to TMDB (big maybe on this one)
 - Actors section (instead of linking off to IMDb)

 More will be added to this list as I think of things to add.